 A Deemed Standard Connection Contract (DSCC) refers to the agreement between Essential Energy and a customer for the provision of ongoing connection services to the premises.
 In the case of a new connection or a connection alteration, the DSCC takes effect upon acceptance by the customer of Essential Energy’s connection offer.
 That offer will contain terms and conditions relevant to the connection, which will form additional terms and conditions to this contract.

-If your premises are connected to our distribution system, this contract starts on the date when you start to take supply of energy at those premises.
+If your premises are connected to our distribution system, this contract starts on the date when you start to use supply services at those premises, for example by taking supply of energy.
 The DSCC is not applicable to High Voltage connected customers or Embedded Generators with a total generating capacity above 30kW.

 Essential Energy also has two AER Approved Deemed Standard Connection Contracts.
 These are:

 - Deemed standard connection contract for large customers – High Voltage.
 This Contract applies if you are a large customer and your premises are connected to our High Voltage Distribution System and you do not have another Customer Connection Contract with us for those premises.